diyajain13/covid-prison-population-data-story/README.md

 This analysis has several limitations.
 First, the data can show changes in population counts, but it cannot prove exactly why those changes happened.
 Prison populations could change because of a variety of factors mentioned in Finding 1.

 Second, this project focuses on state prison populations.
-It does not include all forms of incarceration or supervision, mentioned in About the data.
+It does not include all forms of incarceration or supervision, as mentioned in the "About the data" section.
 Because of that, this project is not a complete picture of the criminal legal system during COVID-19.

 Third, racial and ethnic categories are very simplified.
 State agencies may differ in how they define and report race and ethnicity, especially for Hispanic or Latino populations.
 This means that comparisons across states and groups should be interpreted carefully.